alessandrocasalino/r-bfgs/README.md

 # BFGS

-A simple BFGS implementation in Rust.
+A BFGS implementation in Rust using BLAS routines.